Liz Phair (album): Critical reception

 According to the review aggregator site Metacritic, Liz Phair received "mixed or average reviews".
 The polished production and pop songwriting, a departure from Phair's earlier work, alienated many listeners.
 According to the Washington Post, Liz Phair "inspired some of the most vitriolic music press in ages, with bad (and surprisingly personal) reviews outgunning the occasional good ones by a huge margin".
 Many accused Phair of selling out; she became a "piñata for critics", according to The New York Times.

 The New York Times critic Meghan O'Rourke titled her review "Liz Phair's exile in Avril-ville", and complained that Phair "gushes like a teenager", having "committed an embarrassing form of career suicide".
 Matt LeMay of Pitchfork rated the album 0.0, writing, "It's sad that an artist as groundbreaking as Phair would be reduced to cheap publicity stunts and hyper-commercialized teen-pop."
 The PopMatters critic Adrien Begrand wrote that it was "a highly overproduced, shallow, soulless, confused, pop-by-numbers disaster that betrays everything the woman stood for a decade ago, and most heinously, betrays all her original fans".
 In the Guardian, Adam Sweeting wrote that Phair's lyrics, once "smart and provocative", had become "crass and bloated", and criticized the sexualized cover photograph.

 In the Dallas Observer, Laura Bond wrote that "the problem with Liz Phair isn't so much that Phair's making a bid for the mainstream; it's that she hasn't done so particularly well".
 She found the singles "Extraordinary" and "Why Can't I?" irritating, feeling they sounded desperate instead of confident, and found the lyrics "oversexed and silly" and "sometimes just plain base".
-Bond contrasted the lyrics with Exile from Guyville, which she argued used sexuality to explore other topics, such as "the vast murky territories that lie between men and women".
-Bond felt the sexuality of Liz Phair instead "feels like the pseudo-sensual posturing of a woman who aspires to join the MTV harem".
+Bond argued that whereas Exile from Guyville used sexual lyrics to explore other topics, such as "the vast murky territories that lie between men and women", Liz Phair instead "feels like the pseudo-sensual posturing of a woman who aspires to join the MTV harem".
 She felt that the songs Phair wrote alone were the best and "suggest the wit, honesty and flawed humanity that made her endearing in the first place".